-All actions regarding the incident are recorded on CPOMS.
+All actions regarding the incident are recorded on CPOMS and a Positive Handling Form completed.

 CHILDREN WITH ON-GOING CONCERNS

 When a child's behaviour is of an on-going concern then an individual programme of support and procedures will be put in place.
 These are shared and agreed with parents and will involve a senior member of staff supporting both the child and the class teacher.
 This may include a referral to an outside agency, such as Behaviour Support or the Educational Psychologist.